ZGChung/tal_hackathon/doc/ONE_PAGER.md

 - Traditional learning methods struggle to compete with social media engagement
 - AI capabilities are advancing at unprecedented rates

-**LearnFlow represents a paradigm shift**: Instead of fighting against kids' natural behavior, we work with it.
+**FunFlow represents a paradigm shift**: Instead of fighting against kids' natural behavior, we work with it.
 Instead of blocking their scrolling, we inject learning into it.
-Instead of requiring effort, we make learning effortless—happening automatically while they do what they want.
+Instead of making learning feel like work, we make it fun and effortless—happening automatically while they do what they love.

 This is the future of education: **intelligent, personalized, and seamlessly integrated into students' digital lives**.